bobbyjim/CMD-images/README.md

 # CMD-images
-Code for manipulating Commodore-style disk images.
+A generic engine for manipulating Commodore-style disk images, and a set of specific parameter classes for accessing specific types.

 # Scripts
 There are utility scripts to list the contents of disk images, the BAM,